Generic Name: Pravastatin sodium

 The recommended starting dose is 40 mg once daily in adolescents 14 to 18 years of age.
 Doses greater than 40 mg have not been studied in this patient population.

 Children and adolescents treated with Pravastatin should be reevaluated in adulthood and appropriate changes made to their cholesterol-lowering regimen to achieve adult goals for LDL-C [see Indications and Usage (1.2)].

-Pravastatin sodium tablets may be used with bile acid resins.
-When administering a bile-acid-binding resin (e.g., cholestyramine, colestipol) and Pravastatin, Pravastatin sodium tablets should be given either 1 hour or more before or at least 4 hours following the resin.
-[See Clinical Pharmacology (12.3).]
+Pravastatin Sodium may be used with bile acid resins.
+When administering a bile-acid-binding resin (e.g., cholestyramine, colestipol) and Pravastatin, Pravastatin Sodium should be given either 1 hour or more before or at least 4 hours following the resin.
+[See Clinical Pharmacology (12.3)]

 In patients taking immunosuppressive drugs such as cyclosporine concomitantly with Pravastatin, therapy should begin with 10 mg of Pravastatin sodium once-a-day at bedtime and titration to higher doses should be done with caution.
 Most patients treated with this combination received a maximum Pravastatin sodium dose of 20 mg/day.
 In patients taking cyclosporine, therapy should be limited to 20 mg of Pravastatin sodium once daily [see Warnings and Precautions (5.1) and Drug Interactions (7.1)].